header-banner-grow-edible-flowers.jpg

 How are edible flowers grown?

 For farmers, it all starts on a flower field, where the soil is tested for optimal pH levels and fertility.
-The land used by farmers to grow edible flowers is often a remaining strip of other agricultural crops, usually vegetables or fruits.1 Through edible flower cultivation, the grower optimises land use, both in a greenery and out in the field.2
+The land used by farmers to grow edible flowers is often a remaining strip of other agricultural crops, usually vegetables or fruits.1 Through edible flower cultivation, the grower optimises land use, both in a greenhouse and out in the field.2

-Often seeds are pre-sowed and cultivated indoors.
+Often, seeds are pre-sowed and cultivated indoors.
 Once the last frost is over, the seeds are transplanted outside.
 During the sowing period, the same fertilisers used for vegetable production are also used on edible flowers.
 Once the sowing is over, the seeds are regularly watered.1

 Stay away from non-organic pesticides

-The golden rule in edible flower farming is never use non-organic pesticides.
+The golden rule in edible flower farming is never to use non-organic pesticides.
 Instead, edible flowers should be grown organically with just four ingredients: the sun, soil, organic fertilizers and water.

 Only legally authorised fertilizers for organic agriculture (like biopesticides) can be used on edible flowers.
-For example, rapeseed oil extract can be used to limit damages caused by insects.
+For example, rapeseed oil extract can be used to limit damage caused by insects.
 Naturally, the maximal limit of use needs to be respected at all times.3,4 You can find the list for Belgium here

 When to harvest edible flowers